musicMan1337/dotfiles/README.md

    choco install elevate -y
    ```

-   ...and then run the above command from step 1 again.
+   ...and then run the the command again.

 ### macOS Setup